forms-angular/fng-ui-select/README.md

 * _forceMultiple_ when set to true on an array schema element will create multiple controls, rather than a single control accepting multiple selections
-* _deriveOptions_ a name of a function on the form scope that returns a property name on the scope that contains the options
+* _deriveOptions_ a name of a function on the form scope that returns a property name on the scope that contains the options.
+If these options will be in the form of objects which include an id and a text property you create a property _isObjects_ on the specified form scope property with the value _true_.
 * _additional_ appends the contents of the _additional_ property (if any) in the result set from the lookup function
 * _noconvert_ inhibits the options being passed to forms-angular, so no automatic lookups are performed (sometimes useful when using fng-ui-select in a directive on a forms-angular form.